 After an IT audit, he and his partner discovered that their employees were working well into the after-hours.
 In response, they made a new rule: No work emails between 7 p.m. and 5 a.m.

-“If we see email traffic during the off-time, my business partner and I will simply talk to the individual the next day and just remind them of the rule,” says Ross, who adds that while it’s rare, it’s usually a positive conversation.
+“If we see email traffic during the off-time, my business partner and I will simply talk to the individual the next day and remind them of the rule,” says Ross, who adds that while it’s rare, it’s usually a positive conversation.
 “We say something along the lines of how we appreciate their commitment and work ethic but we want them to enjoy their evenings.”

-He points out that although they appreciate the hard work, high turnover is costly for business.
+He points out that although they appreciate the hard work, high turnover is costly for a business.
 “It takes time, money and resources to train up new employees,” Ross says.
 “When our employees go home at night, we want them to spend time with their families, partake in outside activities and just recharge their jets.”

 2. Invest in trust building

-According to a Slack study on the future of work, 80% of workers want to know more about how decisions are made in their organization, and 87% want their future company to be transparent.
+According to a Slack study on the future of work, 80% of workers want to know more about how decisions are made in their organisation, and 87% want their future company to be transparent.

 3. Go beyond “My door is always open”

 “The thing that works best in my experience is actually getting to the front lines and talking to employees,” says Marissa Letendre, an independent human resources consultant who has worked with Fortune 500 companies like Amazon.
 “Stay interviews are a great way to start,” she says, especially in companies that have already built trust with their employees.

 For stay interviews, Letendre often starts with “What keeps you here?” and “If you had a magic wand, what would you change?”
 She says the changes employees crave are often inexpensive and achievable, like more engaged and effective leadership, or the ability to have an impact and a voice.